 - Link your store loyalty cards for automatic tracking.

-- Amass points for gift cards and cold, hard cash (through Venmo or PayPal).
+- Amass points for gift cards and cash (through Venmo or PayPal).

 Coupons can save you a bundle, both online and off.
 Find them through:

-- Coupon websites: There are plenty, including RetailMeNot, Savings.com and Coupons.com.
+- Coupon websites: A few are RetailMeNot, Savings.com and Coupons.com.

 - Store websites: Download coupons to your store’s loyalty card.

 - Regional publications: I look forward to my monthly local “Good Deals” magazine, with coupons for all kinds of stuff, from ice cream cones to bathtub restoration.
-Keep your eyes out for a shopper publication in your area.
+Watch for a shopper publication in your area.

-- Valpak: Watch for the iconic blue envelope in the mail, or visit Valpak.com and plug in your ZIP code.
+- Valpak: You may receive the familiar blue envelope in the mail; if not, visit Valpak.com and insert your ZIP code.

 - Social media: Follow your favorite retailers, and they’ll often mail you coupons regularly.